yaromchikV/Weather-App/README.md

 # Weather App

-The application determines geolocation and shows the weather and forecast.
+The application finds geolocation and shows the weather and forecast.

 ## Images